 I have a lot of wishes for you.
 Things like confidence in yourself and your choices.
 The strength to not jump into another relationship until you learn how to be alone.
 Faith in yourself, your intuition, and a higher purpose.
 The ability to forgive and appreciate the gift that this experience is, no matter how awful it can be.
 And patience with the process, because it’s going to take awhile.

 But you’re not ready to hear those things yet.
 This is your journey, and you won’t get to things like forgiveness until the very end.

-Don’t rush the process.
-I know it is awful.
+Try your hardest to be patient.
+I know it is hard.
 It really is.
 But you can’t rush art, and that’s what this is.
 You are transforming yourself into something new and beautiful, and that takes time.

 I have so much to say to you, but mostly, I just want to say this: Congratulations.
-You took the first step of a long journey, and I know you can finish it.
+Just by moving forward, you've taken the first step of a long journey, and I know you can finish it.
 Keep your head up.
 I’m on the other side now, and I can tell you this: it’s worth it.